 1-4, 1-4 Staff

-Interdisciplinary project, reading or research undertaken as part of an approved independently designed major or combined major.
+Interdisciplinary project, reading or research undertaken as part of an approved individually planned major or combined major.
 Prerequisite: approved individually planned major, or combined major.
 Distribution area: none.

 498 Honors Thesis

 1-4, 1-4 Staff

 Designed to further independent research projects leading to the preparation of an undergraduate thesis or a project report in an approved individually planned major or combined major.
 Required of and limited to senior honors candidates.
 Distribution area: none.